dsc-courses/dsc80-2024-sp/proj04/index.md

 ## Submission and Rubric

-### Checkpoint Submission
+### Checkpoint 1 Submission

-As mentioned at the top of this page, this project **does** have two checkpoints, which is worth 2% of your overall grade.
+As mentioned at the top of this page, this project **does** have two checkpoints, which is worth 1% of your overall grade.
 The first checkpoint is due on **Friday, May 24th**.
-The second one is due on **Friday, May 31st**.
 You can submit the checkpoint [here](https://www.gradescope.com/courses/759147/assignments/4503144/) on Gradescope.

-The checkpoint assignment is worth 20 points, and asks you to answer the following questions:
+The checkpoint 1 assignment is worth 20 points, and asks you to answer the following questions:

 1. (2 points) Which of the three datasets did you choose?
 Why?
 1. (6 points) Upload a screenshot of a `plotly` visualization you've created while completing Part 1, Step 2: Data Cleaning and Exploratory Data Analysis.
 1. (6 points) What is the pair of hypotheses you plan on testing in Part 1, Step 4?
 What is the test statistic you plan on using?
 1. (6 points) What is the column you plan on trying to predict in Part 1, Steps 5-8?
 Is it a classification or regression problem?

+### Checkpoint 2 Submission

+As mentioned at the top of this page, this project **does** have two checkpoints, which is worth 1% of your overall grade.
+The second one is due on **Friday, May 31st**.
+You can submit the checkpoint [here](https://www.gradescope.com/courses/759147/assignments/4509099/) on Gradescope.

+The checkpoint 2 assignment is worth 20 points, and asks you to answer the following questions:

+1. (7.5 points) For step 4, what are two hypotheses you have tested, and what were the result?
+1. (7.5 points) Briefly explain your baseline model and your plans for improving the model.
+1. (5 points) Submit a working GitHub page webpage URL for the project.
+On the webpage, you need to at least include a project title.

 ### Final Submission